T. Sachithanandan: Background

-Sachithanandan was one of Malaysia's five pioneer consultant anaesthetists (with FR Bhupalan, AS Manavalan, Law Gim Teik and MC Poopathy) who founded the Malaysian Society of Anaesthesiologists (MSA) in 1963 and subsequently became a distinguished past President of the MSA (1968–1969).
+Sachithanandan was one of Malaysia's five pioneer consultant anaesthetists (with FR Bhupalan, AS Manavalan, Law Gim Teik and MC Poopathy) who founded the Malaysian Society of Anaesthesiologists (MSA) in 1963 and subsequently served as President of the MSA (1968–1969).
 He was one of the early Members of the Academy of Medicine, Malaysia (1969).
-In 1980, as one of the original group of eight pioneer doctor-business partners, Sachithanandan was highly instrumental in the clinical design of the Johor Specialist Hospital (JSH), the first private hospital in the state of Johor and the country’s first Kumpulan Perubatan Johor (KPJ) hospital.
+In 1980, as one of the original group of eight pioneer doctor-business partners, Sachithanandan contributed to the clinical design of the Johor Specialist Hospital (JSH), the first private hospital in the state of Johor and the country’s first Kumpulan Perubatan Johor (KPJ) hospital.
 He never commenced practice at the JSH which opened in early May 1981.
 From the humble origins of this first hospital, KPJ has emerged to become Malaysia’s leading premier private healthcare provider with an annual turnover in excess of a billion ringgit from a network of 21 private hospitals employing over 800 medical specialists and is listed on the main board of the Kuala Lumpur Stock Exchange.

-Sachithanandan was awarded a state knighthood, the highly coveted Dato Paduka Mahkota Johor (DPMJ) (Knight Commander of the Most Honourable Order of the Crown of Johor) by HRH Sultan Ismail of Johor in 1980 for services to medicine and anaesthesia in particular.
-He died unexpectedly on 28 May 1981, aged forty-nine following a coronary artery bypass operation at London’s Harley Street Clinic.
-T.Sachithanandan’s legacy extends far beyond setting up that first ICU.
-He was an exceptionally competent anaesthesiologist who actively trained and inspired innumerous young specialists and was responsible for much of the early development of clinical anaesthesia and intensive care services nationally and particularly in the two large Malaysian states of Johor and Perak.His leadership in elevating the role and status of the anaesthesiologist in the care of the patients in the early days of anaesthesiology as an evolving discipline was a very significant contribution indeed.
-In 2018 the inaugural T.Sachithanandan Best Oral Presentation Award was presented by the Malaysian Society of Intensive Care (MSIC) in recognition of his pioneering work.
-The award will be presented henceforth at the annual ASMIC scientific meeting.
+In 1980, Sultan Ismail of Johor awarded Sachithanandan the Dato Paduka Mahkota Johor (DPMJ), a state knighthood, for his contributions to medicine and anaesthesia.
+He died on 28 May 1981 at the age of 49, following a coronary artery bypass operation at the Harley Street Clinic in London.
+Beyond establishing Malaysia's first intensive care unit, Sachithanandan was involved in the clinical development of anaesthesia and intensive care services in Johor and Perak.
+He also participated in the training of specialists during the early development of the discipline in Malaysia.
+In 2018, the Malaysian Society of Intensive Care (MSIC) established the T. Sachithanandan Best Oral Presentation Award in his name, which is presented annually at the ASMIC scientific meeting.

 T.Sachithanandan served as President of the Johor Cricket Council (1969–1971), Vice President of the Malaysian Cricket Association (1969–1970) and President of the Johor Baru Junior Chamber International (JCI-Jaycees) in 1969/70.
 He was actively involved with the Johor Red Crescent Society (as Chief Medical Officer), Area Surgeon of St. Johns Ambulance Brigade of Johor (1965–1971) and Chairman of the Johor Blood Bank & Transfusion Service (1966–1971).

 Sachithanandan married Punithavathy Sinnathuray (sister of Singapore Supreme Court judge T. S. Sinnathuray and professor T. A. Sinnathuray) in 1965.
 They had two children both Dublin-trained physicians.